 The only reason I’m interested in money is because I can use it to buy back my own freedom and time.
 Did I subconsciously pick this notion up from the 4HWW?
 On closer inspection, there are lots of solid ideas in the book that have almost certainly influenced me.

 Tim recommends taking ‘mini-retirements’ throughout life, rather than spending all your best years grinding away so you can retire when you’re old and decrepit.
 I’m pretty much doing exactly that, so I obviously think it’s a good idea.
-I don’t remember if I picked it up from the 4HWW, but it seems likely.
+I don’t remember if I picked it up from the 4HWW, but it seems highly likely.
 Thanks, Tim!

 Note: This is a similar concept to Nassim Taleb’s serial barbell strategy, in which you alternate between periods of stable work and risky ventures.
-(Read More: How Not to Be a Starving Artist)
+(Read more in How Not to Be a Starving Artist)

 If you quit watching the news and reading junk online, you’ll pick up the general thrust of current events through osmosis, and stop wasting your time and mental energy on things outside your control.
 This might sound heretical, but it’s good advice.

 Tim suggests an exercise where you don’t even read non-fiction books (except his one, of course).
 This is a step too far.
 Books have a way better signal-to-noise ratio than the ephemeral daily stuff, and I firmly believe it’s impossible to read too many of them.